 The challenges of current methods can be overcome with the implementation of real-time translation technologies.
 These technologies provide quick and seamless omni-channel translation services that help to eradicate language barriers for organizations and can positively impact operational efficiencies of the IT service desk.

-In part two of this blog series, learn how these real-time translation technologies have emerged as a solution to the language issues affecting modern-day service desks.
+In part two of this blog series, learn how these real-time translation technologies have emerged as a solution to the language issues affecting modern-day IT service desks.
 If you don’t want to wait, then download the SDI report now.

 Tom Tseki is the Vice President and General Manager of GeoFluent and Customer Care Solutions for Lionbridge – a leader in multilingual solutions for service desks, contact centers and global enterprises.
 His experience and expertise include helping organizations implement and leverage omni-lingual and omni-channel strategies to improve employee, customer, and partner experience while gaining internal efficiencies.
 Tom has a deep background in technology as it relates to languages, communications, analytics and workforce optimization.
 He works closely with leaders on strategies to improve care while increasing productivity and satisfaction.